autosd-vss-mw/vss-lib/docs/joysticks/tools/README.md

 - **PNX Flight Simulator PC Game Controller Support**: Logs inputs from the PNX Flight Simulator PC Game Controller.
 - **Nintendo Switch Pro Controller Support**: Logs inputs from the Nintendo Switch Pro Controller.
 - **Stadia Controller Support**: Logs inputs from the Stadia Controller by Google.
+- **Xbox One Elite 2 Controller Support**: Logs inputs from the Xbox One Elite 2 Controller, supporting general input logging.
 - **vss-dbus Conflict Detection**: Ensures the tool does not run if the `vss-dbus` service is active to avoid device conflicts.
 - **Graceful Exit**: The tool handles `Ctrl + C` signals to exit gracefully, stopping any active vibration and releasing resources.